Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 - Economic systems face significant risks, demanding meticulous due diligence and complicating value exchange.
 - Barriers and costs exclude many from the financial system.

-But here's the rallying call: We can do better.
+But here's the rallying call: *We can do better!*

 Convex doesn't just innovate; it transforms.
 It lays the groundwork for a seamless digital value exchange—a complete overhaul designed for today's needs.
 It's not just a tweak; it's a revolution, ushering in efficient, transparent, and fair open economic systems in the digital age.